Congregation of Christian Brothers: Expansion

 Similarly, a mission to Sydney, Australia, in 1842 failed within a couple of years.
 Brother Ambrose Treacy established a presence in Melbourne, Australia in 1868, in 1875 in Brisbane, Australia and, in 1876, a school was commenced in Dunedin, New Zealand.
-In 1875 a school was opened in St. John’s, Newfoundland.
+In 1875 a school was opened in St. John's, Newfoundland.
 In 1886 the Pope requested that they consider setting up in India, and a province of the congregation was established there.

+Christian Brothers' College Kimberley ("CBC"), the first Christian Brothers' College (School) in South Africa, was founded by the Christian Brothers from Ireland, UK on 8 September 1897.
+It is a high school in Kimberley, Northern Cape, South Africa founded by E.I.Rice.